 *A note about driving times: these are estimated times based on actual driving.
 The total transfer time is longer when taking rest stops into account.

 Hiking – easy to moderate, 3-4 hours.

-A short walk from the dzong takes us to our vans, waiting to shuttle us back to our hotel for the evening.
+A short walk from the dzong brings us to our waiting transportation and then back to our hotel for the evening.

 Taktsang (Tiger's Nest) Monastery